GabDug/ISN-Twitter/README.md

 ## License

-- Twysn is distributed under the GNU AGPL license.
+- Twysn is distributed under the GNU GPL V3.0 license.
 Please see LICENSE.md.
 - mttkinter is distributed under the GNU LGPL license.
 - TWITTER, TWEET, RETWEET and the Twitter logo are trademarks of Twitter, Inc. or its affiliates.